mori-b/aioconnectors/README.md

 to run several interesting commands like :
 -start/stop/restart your connectors
 -show currently connected peers
--delete\_client\_certificate enables your server to delete a specific client certificate. delete\_client\_certificate enables your client to delete its own certificate and fallback using the default one
+-delete\_client\_certificate enables your server to delete a specific client certificate. delete\_client\_certificate enables your client to delete its own certificate and fallback using the default one.
+In order to delete a certificate of a currently connected client, first delete the certificate on server side, and then delete it on client side : the client will then reconnect automatically and obtain a new certificate.
 -peek\_queues to show the internal queues sizes
 -ignore\_peer\_traffic to drop incoming and outgoing traffic in order to let the queues evacuate their accumulated messages
 -show\_log\_level to show the current log level